Men do not quit playing because they grow old; they grow old because they quit playing. Oliver Wendell Holmes

 You see, my two grandsons were with me for a couple of days.
-On the first day, bright with sunshine, dragged us into the garden.
-They are both athletic.
+The first day, bright with sunshine, dragged us into the garden.
+Lucky for them hey are both athletic.
 Pretty soon the ball flew around.
 At some point we realised the garden wasn’t big enough for the throwing power available (mine … talk about conceit).

 Open spaces, open shoulders

 Next, we went to a small park in the village, near our house.
 Grandson 2 started working his way around the swings and things, comfortable as ever with his own company.
 Grandson 1 and I conferred about the skills of ball delivery to a fast running target.

 thought may be father of the deed but there can be unexpected side-effects MacL

 I’d throw, he’d run, athletic fellow

 In the way of things, we started slow.
 Comical happenings resulted in banter and other forms of mild insult.
 Times when, for instance: